-2.9.1 Stage C involves documenting the process and findings in an Environmental or, in this case, Sustainability Appraisal Addendum Report to accompany the Submission Draft Local Plan.
+2.9.1 Stage C involves documenting the process and findings in an Environmental or, in this case, Sustainability Appraisal Addendum Report to accompany the Submission draft Local Plan plus Proposed Modifications.
 A Non-Technical Summary has also been prepared.